 - After 7-21 days, you will see little green shoots peeking through the compost.
 Once this happens, you can take the plastic cover off and place them on a bright warm windowsill.

 - Water only when the compost becomes dry to the touch.
-Chillies do not need much water.
+Chillies do not need a lot of water.

 - Once the seedlings have the second set of leaves (true leaves), they will be ready for transplanting into their own 3 inch pots with fresh new multipurpose compost in them.